EdgeLake/edgelake.github.io/docs/getting_started.md

 ### The dynamic logs
 Every node maintains 4 dynamic logs that capture different types of events:
-* The event log - registers the executed commands
+* <code class="language-anylog">The event log</code> - registers the executed commands
-* The error log - registers the commands that failed to execute.
+* <code class="language-anylog">The error log</code> - registers the commands that failed to execute.
-* The query log - registers the executed SQL queries.
+* <code class="language-anylog">The query log</code> - registers the executed SQL queries.
 This log needs to be enabled and configured as needed.
 Additional information is available at [Profiling and Monitoring Queries](https://github.com/AnyLog-co/documentation/blob/master/profiling%20and%20monitoring%20queries.md#profiling-and-monitoring-queries)

 To view the content of the logs issue the following commands: